russelsantos19/100-days-of-code/r1-log.md

 ### R1D5
 Today I design and finish the sign-up page.

 ### R1D6
 Today I start to build the log-in page with vue.js.

+### R1D7
+Today I learn a lot especially in using git.
+I show to my mentor/leader my sign up page and I make a pull request and he merged it to the master repo of the project that we are building.
+I also design the log-in page.